Two worlds collided in a pub one day

 Clawed streaks of light ‘cross his celestial face.

-The inferno cooled, gravity won out
+The slag did cool and gravity won out

 Save comets spawned that did strike out alone,

 Formed in terse orbit mighty belts of stone…

 Yet in another bar, my flag unfurled,